 Cocktail hour is a great way to keep your guests entertained while you’re busy taking wedding photos.
 It also marks the start of your wedding reception, with many couples choosing to make a grand entrance during this time.

 For our couples, we recommend spending at least 30 minutes with your guests during the cocktail hour, before the reception begins.
 This gives you a chance to mingle and socialize with your guests.
 You can have your MC introduce you to the guests to officially start the reception.

 The newlyweds and the wedding party are formally introduced to wedding guests during the grand entrance.
 It can happen either during cocktail hour or at the reception.
 If you do it during cocktail hour, you can mingle with the guests right after and then ease into the reception.

 Dinner – 45 mins – 1 Hour

 The last event on your wedding day timeline before the big party will be your first dance.
 You can dance to the whole song or ask your DJ to fade it after a few minutes.
-After your first dance, you can include your parents’ dances.
-By then, the crowd will want to get on the dance floor.
-You can even discuss with your DJ and schedule dance sets to set the mood for the night.
+Following your first dance, you can have your parents’ dances or money dances.
+At this point,, your guests will want to get on the dance floor.
+Discuss with your DJ and schedule dance sets to set the mood for the night.

-The above details should have given you information on the time to allocate for each event on your wedding day.
-Below is a sample timeline for your wedding day, assuming the ceremony will be at 1.30 PM, for 250 guests and a bridal party of 12, including the bride and groom.
-Modify it based on your ceremony time and create your wedding day timeline.
+The information provided above should have given you an idea of how much time you should allocate for each event on your wedding day.
+Below, you will find a sample timeline for your wedding day, assuming that your ceremony will begin at 1:30 PM, you have 250 guests and a wedding party of 12 (including the couple).
+You can modify this timeline according to your ceremony time and create your own wedding day schedule.

 1.00-1.15 PM – Travel time